-Health Plan covers the sleep disorder medications, Sunosi oral (solriamfetol) and Xyrem oral (sodium oxybate) when criteria are met.
+Health Plan covers the sleep disorder medications, Sunosi oral (solriamfetol) when prior authorization criteria are met.
 These criteria were developed and implemented to ensure appropriate use for the intended diagnoses and mitigation of adverse effects, if possible.

 3.0 Clinical Determination Guidelines: